 In summary, the typical steps are:

 a) The circadian dose size is adjusted so that it begins to work starting typically at around 1.5-hours (possibly 2 hours) before someone gets up on a morning.
+Moving the CT3M dose back as far as 4 hours before your average ‘get up time’ is also possible.
+This should be done slowly though, allowing time to evaluate after any change.

 b) Then the time of the circadian dose is adjusted.